ROS-Mobile/ROS-Mobile-Android/README.md

 ##### Install current APK:

-- Download the current ROSAndroid version as apk file and store it in an easy-to-find location onto your mobile device
+- Download the current ROS-Mobile version as apk file and store it in an easy-to-find location onto your mobile device
 - Allow third-party apps on your device.
 Therefore go to **Menu > Settings > Security** and check **Unknown Sources**
 - Go now to the apk file, tap it, then hit install

 ##### Download from Google Playstore:

-- Simply go to the Google Playstore Website of the ROSAndroid app and download it.
+- Simply go to the Google Playstore Website of the ROS-Mobile app and download it.
 It will be installed automatically

 ## Currently available ROS Nodes

-The following Nodes are currently supported by ROSAndroid.
+The following Nodes are currently supported by ROS-Mobile.
 For a comprehensive overview over the functionality of each node have a look into [Nodes Description]() in the wiki.
 Additional Nodes will be available in upcoming Versions or can be easily added independently.
 See the [How to add your own Nodes]() section in the wiki.

 - Joystick (geometry_msgs/Twist)
 - GridMap (nav_msgs/OccupancyGrid)